By Ronald H. Sunderland, Ed.D.

 What you say to a child about death will depend on his age and experience, but always tell the truth in age-appropriate language.
 Be aware that your own situation, experiences, beliefs and feelings influence what you say.
-Since modeling attitudes and behaviors is a significant part of any adult-child relationship, don’t be afraid to let children see and feel your own grief at appropriate times.
-Being open and honest may encourage children to share their deepest feelings and fears
+Since modelling attitudes and behaviours is a significant part of any adult-child relationship, don’t be afraid to let children see and feel your own grief at appropriate times.
+Being open and honest may encourage children to share their deepest feelings and fears.

 Above all, become a listener.
 Don’t assume that your own experience in the world is universal.
 Listen.
 Explore what the child thinks and believes at this moment.
 Ask what the child believes to be important about the situation.
 What are his or her fears and anxieties?

-Misperceptions about death may be acquired from other children or careless adults.
-Some common misperceptions include: equating death with “sleep,” equating death with “going away” and linking death to advanced age, as if only elderly people die.
+Misconceptions about death may be acquired from other children or careless adults.
+Some common misconceptions include: equating death with “sleep,” equating death with “going away” and linking death to advanced age, as if only elderly people die.
 Such explanations of death can create anxiety for young children: Will I die when I go to sleep?
 Also, they may create distrust when children learn the truth: Kids die, too.
-Be honest, concise and basic when responding to misperceptions.
+Be honest, concise and basic when responding to misconceptions.